-This subsection concerns a modification of the previous problem with (3.4) and a linear righthand side for $\beta = 0$ and $f(x) := -\operatorname{div}(\operatorname{D}W(\operatorname{D}u_D(x)))$ and unique solution $u = u_D$ as before.
-Note that Example 3.3 applies to this problem, and so the proof of Theorem 3.1 yields and Theorems 5.1-5.3 hold as well.
-The algorithms of Subsection 6.1 ran with and without stabilisation for uniform and adaptive meshes with the same initial triangulation as in Subsection 6.2 and led to Figure 6.3 with overall observations of Subsection 6.7.
-The empirical convergence rates for uniform and R- as well as F-adapted mesh-refining are collected in Table 6.1 for completeness although they are empirical identical with those observed in Subsection 6.2.
+This subsection concerns a modification of the previous problem with (3.4) and a linear right-hand side for $\beta = 0$ and $f(x) := -\text{div}(DW(Du_D(x)))$ and unique solution $u = u_D$ as before.
+Note that Example 3.3 applies to this problem, and so the proof of Theorem 3.1 yields and Theorems 5.1-5.4 hold as well.
+The algorithms of Subsection 'Numerical algorithms' ran with and without stabilisation for uniform and adaptive meshes with the same initial triangulation as in Subsection 'Two-well benchmark' and led to Figure 4 with overall observations of Section 'Conclusions'.
+The empirical convergence rates for uniform and R- as well as F-adapted mesh-refining are collected in Table 1 for completeness although they are almost identical with those observed in Subsection 'Two-well benchmark'.